polyphony-chat/polyproto-rs/README.md

 ## Implementing polyproto

-**The crate is currently in very early (alpha) development.
-A lot of functionality is missing, and things may break or change at any point in time.**
+**The crate is currently in an alpha stage.
+Some functionality is missing, and things may break or change at any point in time.**

 This crate extends upon types offered by [der](https://crates.io/crates/der) and